anabiman/pygran/docs/sources/introduction.rst.txt

     git pull origin master

-Alternatively, one can download the source code as a tar ball (or zip file) from `github <https://www.github.com>`_, and then manually extract the files.
+Alternatively, one can download the source code as a tar ball (or zip file) from `github`_, and then manually extract the files.
 *PyGran* uses Python's `setuptools` to check for and/or download dependencies.
 As of version 1.2.0, *PyGran* uses a submodular design.
 In order to clone all the core submodules, you must run::

     git submodule init